JaqiGates/udacity-animal-trading-card/README.md

 # udacity-animal-trading-card
-Animal trading card created using HTML and CSS.
-Styled as close as possible to the provided example.
+This project was submitted to Udacity during the Intro to Programming Nanodegree course.
+The project asks for an animal trading card, styled as close as possible to Udacity's prototype using HTML and CSS.

 ### Prototype:

 <img src="design-prototype.png" width="300">